Database schema

 Bond

-A bond is a structure describing the mapping of device pads to package pins.
+A bond is a structure describing the mapping of chip pads to package pins.
 Bonds are referenced from part packages.
 A bond is an object with the following fields:

-• io_special_override (map from string to pair of numbers): a map like the device’s io_special map, containing per-bond overrides to the defaults (usually empty)
+• io_special_override (map from string to pair of numbers): a map like the chip’s io_special map, containing per-bond overrides to the defaults (usually empty)

 • pins (map from string to string): the pins of the package; they keys are package pin names, and the values are: